 At the heart of any backyard garden is the need for a plentiful supply of water.
 To contribute to sustaining your own natural ecosystem, you need to look beyond using your local utility.
 In the first place distant dams are very expensive; they are wasteful with huge losses from evaporation and in the reticulation.
 Is the irrigation of your vegetables and fruit trees needlessly and perhaps detrimentally chlorinated?

-Worse these massive dams are in any case reaching the end of their life and very few new ones are being planned.
+These massive dams are in any case reaching the end of their lives; very few new ones are being planned.
 Read more at alternative types of water storage.

-But onto your roof, depending on where you live, there is probably a plentiful supply of relatively clean water falling for much of the year.
-All that is needed is to collect and store it in a tank or reservoir, and find a way to get it into your home and garden.
+But onto your roof depending on where you live, there is probably a plentiful supply of relatively clean water falling for much of the year.
+All that is needed is to collect and store it in a tank or reservoir; and find a way to get it to your home and garden.

-Urban agriculture is what we are promoting, and it needs water to be a success for a greener planet and something more than just fresh, unsprayed food from your garden; free from chlorine too but that is a ticklish subject which we cover elsewhere.
+Urban agriculture is what we are promoting and it needs water to be a success for a greener planet; and something more than just fresh, unsprayed food from your garden.
+It will be free from chlorine too but that is a ticklish subject which we cover elsewhere.

 It will also be free of micro-plastic particles.
-Do you know that we all consume about 5g per week from both reticulated and bottled water?
+Do you know that we consume about 5g per week from both reticulated and bottled water?
 That is the size of a credit card.
+Deposited in the lining of the arterial system they are becoming a major aggravating factor in cardiovascular disease.

 Harvesting rainwater provides the foundation on which Bernard Preston's backyard permaculture is built.